dmadunic/k8s4jd-support/WORKSHOP.md

 kubectl apply -f postgres/postgres-deployment.yml
 ```

-We need to expose database to others as service, so execue:
+We need to expose database to others as service, so execue the following command:

 ```bash
 kubectl apply -f postgres/postgres-service.yaml